-Extreme Needs to Expand Its Sales and Support Organizations to Increase Market Acceptance of Its Products
+Extreme Needs to Expand Its Sales and Support Organizations to Increase Market Acceptance of Its Products and If It Fails to Do So, Extreme Will Not Be Able to Increase Revenues

 Our products and services require a sophisticated sales effort targeted at several levels within a prospective customer's organization.
 Unless we expand our sales force we will not be able to increase revenues.
 We have recently expanded our sales force and plan to hire additional sales personnel.
 However, competition for qualified sales personnel is intense, and we might not be able to hire the kind and number of sales personnel we are targeting.